Quantum strong cosmic censorship and black hole evaporation: Quantum strong cosmic censorship

 \section{Quantum strong cosmic censorship}

 In this section, we state a precise quantum strong cosmic censorship conjecture.
 We explain the role of the hypotheses in the conjecture and present evidence for its reasonableness.

-Throughout this letter a spacetime $(M, g_{ab})$ is a connected, paracompact, Hausdorff, time-orientable, Lorentzian, smooth manifold.
+Throughout this paper a spacetime $(M, g_{ab})$ is a connected, paracompact, Hausdorff, time-orientable, Lorentzian, smooth manifold of spacetime dimension $n \geq 4$.
 The definition of the domain of dependence of a closed achronal set is used with respect to causal (not only timelike) curves, and we always consider achronal sets of co-dimension 1.
 We use units with $\hbar = c = 1$ and abstract index notation for tensors.